grokify/goauth/README.md

 [![LOC][loc-svg]][repo-url]
 [![License][license-svg]][license-url]

-More [OAuth 2.0 - https://github.com/golang/oauth2](https://github.com/golang/oauth2) functionality.
-Currently provides:
+More [OAuth 2.0 - https://github.com/golang/oauth2](https://github.com/golang/oauth2) and JWT functionality.
+Major features include:

-* `NewClient()` functions to create `*http.Client` structs for services not supported in `oauth2` like `aha`, `metabase`, `ringcentral`, `salesforce`, `visa`, etc. Generating `*http.Client` structs is especially useful for using with Swagger Codegen auto-generated SDKs to support different auth models.
+1. Create `*http.Client` for multiple API services.
+Use `NewClient()` functions to create `*http.Client` structs for services not supported in `oauth2` like `aha`, `metabase`, `ringcentral`, `salesforce`, `visa`, etc. Generating `*http.Client` structs is especially useful for using with Swagger Codegen auto-generated SDKs to support different auth models.
+1. Generically store and retrieve multiple app credentials in a single JSON object via `credentials`.
+Supports both OAuth 2 and JWT.
+1. Create OAuth 2.0 authorization code token from the command line (for test purposes).
+No website is needed.
-* Helper libraries to retrieve canonical user information from services.
+1. Retrieve canonical user information via helper libraries to retrieve canonical user information from services.
 The [SCIM](http://www.simplecloud.info/) user schema is used for a canonical user model.
+This may be replaced/augmented by OIDC `userinfo` in the future.
-* Multi-service libraries to more transparently handle OAuth 2 for multiple services, e.g. a website that supports Google and Facebook auth.
+1. Transparently handle OAuth 2 for multiple services, e.g. a website that supports Google and Facebook auth.
 This is demoed in [grokify/beego-oauth2-demo](https://github.com/grokify/beego-oauth2-demo)

 ## Installation